-When we told local friends we were looking to rent a furnished apartment in El Centro, Cuenca’s charming historic district, their response was, “Why would you want to move there?
+When we told local friends we were looking for a furnished apartment in Cuenca’s charming historic district, their response was, “Why would you want to move there?
 It’s so noisy and dirty.”
 “Not to us,” we responded, “It’s perfect.”
-We had quickly tired of the cold sterility of our Gringolandia apartment, where the only contact we ever had with our neighbors came on a 15-second elevator ride.
+We’d quickly tired of the cold sterility of our Gringolandia neighborhood, where the only contact we ever had with our neighbors came on a 15-second elevator ride.

-We wanted to live with the locals.
+As expats, experiencing local culture is one of the best reasons to live overseas.
 We wanted an Ecuadorian apartment, in an Ecuadorian neighborhood.

-As I've mentioned before, Cuenca is 500 years old, a blend of colonial Spanish architecture and Indigenous cultures.
+As I mentioned in an earlier article, Cuenca is 500 years old, a blend of colonial Spanish architecture and Indigenous cultures.
 Its buildings and streets are old, really old.
 Actually, the cobbled streets are a big part of what gives the city its charm.
-We wanted to walk out of our apartment and be in the middle of all that.
+We wanted to walk out of our apartment and be in the middle of all of that.

-I started searching on the internet and googled “rent a furnished apartment in cuenca.”
-Just so you know, that doesn't work nearly as well as checking GringoTree,the Cuenca expat website.
-It might have been a fluke but we immediately found an ad that sounded ideal.
+I began with a web search for “rent a furnished apartment in cuenca ecuador.”
+GringoTree rentals and Cuenca expat websites had some good possibilities.
+It might have been a fluke, but we immediately found an ad that sounded ideal.

 Our realtor explained that it would cost $450/month, including electricity, water and cable TV/internet.
 “The only thing is, there’s no washing machine or dryer so you’ll have to bring your laundry downstairs.
 The landlady will wash it for you.”
 Are you serious?
 Oh, yeah, we could certainly deal with that.

-The biggest differences between an Ecuadorian apartment in Cuenca downtown and a place on the outskirts are the age and size of the apartments and the fact that apartments in El Centro require a propane tank for the water heater and cooking.
-Our first tank lasted almost 3 weeks before we had to get a refill, and the man who refilled it brought it up and connected it.
+Speaking of which, our first tank of gas lasted almost 3 weeks, and the man who refilled it even carried it upstairs and connected it.
 What service!
-At $2.50 it can hardly be considered a hardship.
+At $2.50 per tank, it can hardly be considered a hardship.
 Come to think of it, this is just part of the charm of being in another country.

-It’s a small place, just two bedrooms, two baths, a living/dining area and a tiny kitchen.
-(See?
-There's not even enough room in the kitchen for the fridge!)
-But no matter; it's big enough for the two of us and there's a second bedroom for any guests who will (hopefully) visit.
+It’s a small place, just two bedrooms, two baths, a living/dining area and a kitchen that’s so tiny, the fridge is in the living room!
+But no matter; with enough room for the two of us, it even has a second bedroom for any guests who will (hopefully) visit.

-It's also exciting to know we're saving at least $330 a month by living here.
+Bonus: We’re saving at least $330 a month by living here instead of Gringolandia.

 The master bedroom

-We brought our own bedspread, sheets and pillows from the other place.
-I prefer my own bedding and this decor is really not to my taste anyway.
+We brought our own bedspread, sheets and pillows from our previous apartment.
+I prefer my own bedding and besides, this decor is really not to my taste.

 The second bedroom (aka “the guest room”)

-Since no one is staying here at the moment we store our empty suitcases in the upper cabinets.
+Since no one is staying in Bedroom 2 at the moment, we store our empty suitcases in the upper cabinets.
 The ones at eye level hold our hanging coats and my dresses.

 My heart melts every time I see Mathias, Veronica’s little, adorable-but-shy 2-year-old, hide behind her and wave at me.
 I don’t remember seeing any kids at the other place in Gringolandia.
 Ever.

-And even though we’re newcomers and foreigners we have been made to feel welcome.
-Veronica and her husband have invited us to use their home’s huge outdoor fireplace at any time, either to warm up with (it’s cold season now!) or to grill steaks on.
+And even though we’re newcomers and foreigners, Veronica and her husband have gone out of their way to make us feel welcome.
+They’ve invited us to use their home’s huge outdoor fireplace at any time, either as a way to warm up (it’s cold season now!) or to grill steaks on.
 She smiles when I bring her our laundry.
 And she’s extremely helpful as we try to learn Spanish.

-Anywhere we go in the city, our early morning walks will accompanied by the fragrant aroma of freshly baked bread.
-We never tire of it
+- Anywhere we go in the city, our early morning walks are accompanied by the fragrant aroma of freshly baked bread.
+Freshly roasted coffee replaces the fragrance in the afternoon.
+We never tire of it!

-This is why we left the sterility of Gringolandia and got an apartment in Cuenca's El Centro.
-This is Ecuadorian life, and we are happy to be a part of it.
+This is why we left the sterility of Gringolandia and chose El Centro for our next apartment in Cuenca.
+This is life as an expat in Ecuador, and we are happy to be a part of it.